oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/docs/developers/OTHERS.md

   - [License](#license)
   - [Copyright](#copyright)

-## Preparation Steps for running Oracle RAC Database in containers
+## Preparation Steps for Running Oracle RAC Database in Containers

 Before you proceed to the next section, you must complete each of the steps listed in this section and complete the following prerequisites.

-* Refer to the following sections in the publication [Oracle Real Application Clusters Installation Guide](#https://review.us.oracle.com/review2/Review.html#reviewId=467473;scope=document;status=open,fixed;documentId=4229197) for Podman Oracle Linux x86-64 to complete the preparation steps for Oracle RAC on Container deployment:
+* Refer to the following sections in the publication [Oracle Real Application Clusters Installation Guide](https://review.us.oracle.com/review2/Review.html#reviewId=467473;scope=document;status=open,fixed;documentId=4229197) for Podman Oracle Linux x86-64 to complete the preparation steps for Oracle RAC on Container deployment:

    * Overview of Oracle RAC on Podman
    * Host Preparation for Oracle RAC on Podman